 It is important to contact your doctor if you experience metrorrhagia.
 There are a variety of diagnostic approaches and treatments for metrorrhagia, depending on the cause of the condition.

-The menstrual cycle is a regular process that is regulated by hormones and ovulation.
+The menstrual cycle. the time between the first day of of menstrual period or bleeding until the first day of the next bleeding.
+A menstrual cycle is a regular process that is regulated by hormones and ovulation.
 The average menstrual cycle lasts around 28 days, but it varies among individuals and may be either longer or shorter between 21 and 35 days Each month the uterine lining thickens as it builds up extra blood and tissue in preparation for a potential fertilized egg.
 An egg that is fertilized by a sperm cell may implant itself in the uterine lining and develop into an emn]bryo, a fetus and then into a baby.
 An unfertilized egg or a fertilized egg that does not implant in the uterus is usually absorbed or ejected with the menstrual bleeding.
 During menstruation prostaglandins, a hormone-like substance, cause the uterus to contract.
 The uterine lining sheds and the blood leaves the body through the vagina.